projectcalico/calico/maintenance/monitor/monitor-component-metrics.md

 kubectl port-forward pod/prometheus-pod 9090:9090 -n calico-monitoring
 ```

-Browse to [http://localhost:9090](http://localhost:9090) you should be able to see prometheus dashboard.
+Browse to [http://localhost:9090](http://localhost:9090){: data-proofer-ignore=""} you should be able to see prometheus dashboard.
 Type **felix_active_local_endpoints** in the Expression input textbox then hit the execute button.
 Console table should be populated with all your nodes and quantity of endpoints in each of them.

 > **Note**: A comprehensive list of metrics can be [found at this link]({{ site.baseurl }}/reference/felix/prometheus).
    {: .alert .alert-info}